arupinen/arupinen-issueViewer/README.md

 The react portion was built using `npx create-react-app reactjs`

 ### Prerequisites
-This application requires that you have downloaded node, and have the appropriate Java, SpringBoot, and React plugins installed to your IDE.
+This application requires that you have downloaded node, and have the appropriate Java, SpringBoot, and React plugins installed to your IDE OR that you have Docker installed and run the application that way.

 Before attempting to run the application, make sure the pom and node_module dependencies are installed.
 For Java, this can be done by right-clicking the pom.xml file are selecting reload project, or running `mvn clean install`